dhelafrank/Automatic-Email-Sender/README.md

 # Automatic Email Sender

-This Node.js project leverages nodemailer, node-cron, dotenv, and googleapis to create an automated email sender.
+This Node.js project leverages nodemailer, node-cron,and googleapis to create an automated email sender.
 It allows users to schedule emails for delivery using cron jobs and provides a straightforward setup.

 ## Installation